Life in Bristol

 There are many opportunities for volunteering in your free time, whether you (or your family) want to make a difference to the local community, learn new skills, meet new people, or just have fun.

-Places of Worship
+Places of worship

-Bristol is a multi-faith community and there are many places of worship close to the university and throughout the city.
+Bristol is a multi-faith community and there are many places of worship close to the University and throughout the city.

-Reporting Crime
+Reporting crime

 If you’ve been a victim of crime or have witnessed one you should report it straight away.

-In an emergency always dial 999.
+In an emergency always call 999.

-If you want to report a minor crime call 101 or go to your local police station.
+To report a minor crime call 101 or go to your local police station.

 Smoking